d0tTino/GeneCoder/docs/deployment.md

 # Deployment Guide

-This guide summarizes how to build the React dashboard, start a cloud worker with Docker and submit jobs via the CLI.
+This guide summarizes how to build the React dashboard and run the web server locally.
-See [cloud_worker.md](cloud_worker.md) for a detailed explanation of the worker container and environment variables.
+Remote job submission via the old cloud worker has been removed.

 ## Build the Dashboard